angelblue05/AuctionSnatch/README.md

 * Add an auto-open option
 * Reskin to match Altz UI/Aurora skin UI (optional): http://www.wowinterface.com/downloads/fileinfo.php?id=21263#info

-Auction Snatch keeps a saved list of items you want to buy from the Auction House, and automatically scans the Auction House for every item on your list.
+Quick Auction keeps a saved list of items you want to buy from the Auction House, and automatically scans the Auction House for every item on your list.
 It's very fast and will happen before you even have time to type anything in.
 If an auction is found, a prompt will appear to ask you what you want to do.
 The selections in the Prompt are self-explanatory.

 Many mods keep track of items you want to remember or search for - but I found it tedious to keep selecting items in the list.
 Shopping List automates that process.
 I no longer worry about missing the rare Hyacinth Macaw in the auction house!